 Sketch, Adobe After Effects, Adobe Illustrator

 To remind those who have missed our previous case study, Saily is a local community app allowing neighbors to buy and sell their used stuff.
 Although it is a sort of e-commerce app, it includes a strong feature of communication between users.
 One of the essential accents brought out by the Saily App team puts a deep focus on design and culture at the core of everything they do.
-User interface redesign of the app, accomplished by Tubik Studio designer Tamara, according to the client’s vision of the product needed to have the fun and entertaining feel and look.
-Bearing it in mind and setting the task to make the product trendy, clear and easy-to-use, the designer created the new image for Saily App which presented a new visual concept and featured new functional points the clients wanted to add to user experience.
+User interface redesign of the app, accomplished by Tubik Studio designer Tamara, according to the client’s vision of the product needed to have a fun and entertaining feel and look.
+Bearing it in mind and setting the task to make the product trendy, clear, and easy-to-use, the designer created the new image for the Saily App, which presented a new visual concept and featured new functional points the clients wanted to add to the user experience.

 In the process of research and analysis of the existing general concept of layout and transitions, the designer concentrated on UI solution which put bright accents at the most important features and provided fast and easy microinteractions.
 E-commerce is the process that a user needs to feel as clear and fast; in addition, the features should be informative and easily recognizable for quite a diverse target audience.